MANCHESTER, Ga. — Manchester’s performance against a gritty Jordan team on Thursday wasn’t perfect, but it was enough.

-That seventh win didn't come easy, however.
+That seventh win wasn’t going to come easy, however.

 After taking a 22-13 lead into halftime, the Blue Devils faced a stiff test from Jordan, which was playing in its final game of the season and trying to end a season of improvement on a high note.

 The Red Jackets needed only four plays on its first drive in the second half to score a touchdown.
 Quarterback Willie Harris ran 40 yards on a keeper to start the half, then hit running back Tim Griggs for a 21-yard pass.
 Two plays later, freshman Romello Kimbrough went 19 yards for the score to cut the Manchester lead to 22-19.